124938/learning-sqoop/_4_import/README.md

 ## Sqoop Import

 ### Objective
-* Sqoop eval tool executes provided query against the database server.
+* Sqoop import tool imports data from RDBMS to HDFS.

 ### Login to Quick Start VM OR Gateway Node of hadoop cluster